sharathm2020/Jarvis/README.md

 ## Setup

-We used Python 3.9.9 and [PyTorch](https://pytorch.org/) 1.10.1 to train and test our models, but the codebase is expected to be compatible with Python 3.8-3.11 and recent PyTorch versions.
-The codebase also depends on a few Python packages, most notably [OpenAI's tiktoken](https://github.com/openai/tiktoken) for their fast tokenizer implementation.
-You can download and install (or update to) the latest release of Whisper with the following command:
+We used python 3.9 and PyTorch version 1.10.1 to train and test the models.
+The codebase should work with versions 3.8-3.11 of python as well.
+Please follow the installation steps below in order to get your environment setup correctly.

     pip install -U openai-whisper